earthrover/earth_rover_localization/earth_rover_localization/README.md

 $ sudo apt-get install ros-$ROS_DISTRO-robot-localization
 ```

-The er_localization package includes .bag example files of recorded tracks to run robot localization and tune the EKF params if necessary.
+The package includes `.bag` example files of recorded tracks to run robot localization and tune the EKF params if necessary.
 The following launch file reproduces a bag file and applies the robot localization to adquire the pose estimation of the rover.

 ```